isomerpages/nlb-biblioasia/_jul-to-sep-2013/Singapore Public Libraries: Past, Present and Future.md

 Excited children during a visit by Molly the Mobile Bus.
 </div>

-*Public Libraries as Social Touchpoints*
+*Public Libraries As Social Touchpoints*

 All public libraries are positioned as social touchpoints for the community to interact with or have the opportunity to collaborate on arts and culture, whether in terms of creation or appreciation.